 Location of Study

-Applications can only be accepted from those holding unconditional offers to study at MCI London or students studying via Online Learning who meet the residency criteria.
+Applications can only be accepted from those holding unconditional offers to study at MCI London.
 Applications cannot be accepted from students studying at MCI sub-sites or external centres.

 - The Charity can only accept one application from each candidate;